"Of the Creation of Valon"

 “Of the Creation of Valon” was originally published in the Dresda Rulebook in 1996.
 It was first added to Orcs in the Webbe on the 15th February 2006.

 However, it was absent for many years due to a prior regeneration of the website not transferring everything over correctly.
-This wrong has now been righted and it returned as the eleventh entry in 2021's Advent Calendar as is, of course, part of Orcs in the Webbe's ongoing Flintloque Archive Project.
+This wrong has now been righted and it returned as the eleventh entry in 2021's Advent Calendar and is, of course, part of Orcs in the Webbe's ongoing Flintloque Archive Project.

 Any comments in maroon in the article above have been added by me either to provide additional information or clarity.
 I may also have made small changes to grammar and layout but have not marked these.